Design Considerations for PCBs in Raspberry Pi Applications

 Understanding Raspberry Pi Specifications

-Top PCB manufacturing companies like FS PCBA would need a comprehensive understanding of the Raspberry Pi before they can initiate PCB design for this computer.
+Top PCB manufacturing companies like FS PCBA would need a comprehensive understanding of the Raspberry Pi before initiating PCB design for this computer.

 GPIO Pin Configuration

-It is also crucial to plan GPIO usage to prevent pin conflicts and facilitate seamless interaction between the Raspberry Pi and the PCB.
+Planning GPIO usage to prevent pin conflicts and facilitate seamless interaction between the Raspberry Pi and the PCB is also crucial.

 Power Management